3 Steps to Better Local Search Visibility

 Here are three steps to take advantage of local search to build traffic to your website and in turn build new customers for your business.

 - Big Three local search engine listings

 The Big Three

-There are lots of local directories that that people use to search, and it’s very helpful to ensure you’re listed on the most popular/powerful ones.
-Not only will it help your local SEO and your organic link popularity, but it also provides another way for customers (or clients or patients) to find you.
+There are lots of local directories that people use to search, and it’s very helpful to ensure you’re listed on the most popular/powerful ones.
+Not only will it help your local SEO and your organic link authority, but these citations also provide another way for customers (or clients or patients) to find you.